Throwing the baseball ball fast and hard requires a combination of good skill and technique involving proper form and biomechanics.

-You can do this by just practicing throwing in the field or playing long toss.
+You can do this by just practicing throwing in the field, using a pitching target, or playing long toss.
 Any type of activity that involves training your arm muscles will go a long way in building that arm strength.

 Use Your Decelerators (Rotator Cuff Muscles)

 While acceleratory muscles are important for initiating a throw, muscles involved in deceleration are equally as important.

 It is critical to work on the antagonistic muscles because they are the brakes to your motion and will help direct and tune your speed.

 Among the most important decelerators is the rotator cuff, which consists of 4 different muscles that make the throwing motion possible.

 To help strengthen these muscles, it is advisable to perform rotator cuff exercises almost every day, or at least several times a week.